rust-stuco/lectures/week6/slides.md

 * Unit tests examine parts of a library in isolation and can test private implementation details
 * Integration tests check that many parts of the library work together correctly
 * Even though Rust can prevent some kinds of bugs, tests are still extremely important to reduce logical bugs!

 ---

-# Homework 6

-You'll be following the [Rust Book](https://doc.rust-lang.org/book/ch12-00-an-io-project.html) and implementing a mini version of `grep`!

-* You can do this homework in <10 minutes by copying and pasting code
-* We encourage you to actually read and follow the tutorial
-* You will still have to add some small extra feature once you are done!
-* _Remember that if you complete 4 homeworks and show up to every lecture, you pass this course!_
-* _We will only grade homework 6 at the end of the semester if your grade is not already high enough_

----